hero background image

 Content access

-Fostering learning content availability via multi-device and offline access, mobile/desktop synchronization, and catalogs with summaries and reviews.
+Delivering content with multi-device and offline access support, mobile/desktop synchronization, and catalogs with summaries and reviews.

 Online scheduling

-Cross-checking students’ and teachers’ availability to plan a virtual meeting calendar or ad-hoc lessons after completing a given module or task.
+Cross-checking students’ and teachers’ availability to plan regular virtual meetings or ad-hoc lessons after completing a given module or task.

 Notifications

-Triggering real-time alerts and reminders based on predetermined rules to notify students of upcoming events, deadlines, and newly submitted content.
+Triggering real-time alerts and reminders based on predetermined rules to notify students of upcoming events, deadlines, and newly published content.

 Designing, planning, supervising, and evaluating exams via authoring, scheduling, proctoring, and automated test grading tools, respectively.